metalfoxdev/PortableGamesCollection/README.md

 # PortableGamesCollection
  Collection of portable HTML5 games that can be played offline.
- Downloads of the PGC folder in zip format will be available soon.
  (Currently a Work in Progress)

  [Click here to Download PGC.zip](https://github.com/metalfoxdev/PortableGamesCollection/raw/main/PGC.zip)